pursuit-curriculum/unit-dsa/sorting-algorithms-merge/lesson-notes/README.md

 const right = [3, 6];
 ```

-We can sort them into one new array
+We can sort them into one new array.

 ```js
 const sortedArray = [];